6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Oxbow Timothy Mat

-Oxbow is recognized for its commitment to manufacturing high-quality bedding for smaller pets.
-The Timothy Mat is perfect for making any wire surface comfortable for your rabbit’s feet.
-These soft beds are hand-woven and durable enough to last through frequent nibbling and scratching.
+The Timothy Mat is perfect for adding texture to your rabbit’s exercise pen.
+These woven beds are hand-woven and durable enough to last through a few weeks sessions for frequent nibblers.

 Pros: